 Learning to Ride

 The removal of one’s training wheels was sort of like a rite of passage when I was growing up!
 I vividly remember the day I begged my dad to take the training wheels off my bike.
 It was a lovely summer day, and my sister and I had spent the day four houses down practicing on our neighbors’ bikes.
 They were experienced riders who had no training wheels.

 Sitting around the dinner table early that evening, my sister and I eagerly shared how we had learned to ride a bike without training wheels and asked Daddy to please, please, please, take our training wheels off!

-Daddy was cautiously optimistic to hear our good news, but for our safety and protection, he suggested that we demonstrate our ability first.
+Daddy was cautiously optimistic to hear our good news, but he suggested that we demonstrate our ability first for our safety and protection.
 Mother called the neighbors to be sure it was ok for us to come down, and within a few minutes, both families assembled to watch our trial runs on a bike without training wheels.